shacharmaor/shacharmaor/README.md

 @shacharmaor
-Highscool CS students, this is a page for my projects (both independent and school-related)
+Highscool CS student, this is a page for my projects (both independent and school-related)